What is Reciprocal Conversation in Childhood?

 Professional Resources for Conversation Skills Issues in Childhood

-- Psychotherapist: to provide CBT interventions that have been shown to be effective in helping children with ASD make gains in recognizing and understanding emotions, improving perspective taking and social skills and managing co-occurring depression and anxiety
+- Psychotherapist: to provide CBT interventions that have been shown to be effective in helping children with ASD make gains in recognizing and understanding emotions, improving perspective taking and social skills like conversion skills and managing co-occurring depression and anxiety

 Similar Conditions to Poor Conversation Skills in Childhood